Assistant Professor of Strategy and Entrepreneurship and Sustainability Distinguished Fellow

 Other interests include international expansion of multinationals from emerging markets, such as how firms from BRICS can succeed in cross-border M&As and overcome the negative perceptions caused by their origin as well as the role of business incubators in emerging markets.

-Her research has been published in the Strategic Management Journal
+Her research has been published in the Academy of Management Review

 and Research Policy